GENI-NSF/geni-tools/doc/omni-design-notes.md

 other purposes, Omni starts with a URL or URN and looks up the nickname for prettier log messages.
 When doing so, Omni uses some heuristics for choosing among nicknames that share the same URN or URL.
-For example, Omni ignores http vs https in the URL, and Omni prefers a shorter nickname and one that lists the AM type after the site.
+For example, Omni ignores `http` vs `https` in the URL, and Omni prefers a shorter nickname and one that lists the AM type after the site.
 Note that these heuristics are brittle, and hard code the possible strings to name an AM type.
 The only risk however is picking an uglier nickname.
-Note also that the agg_nick_cache must be kept up-to-date.
+Note also that the `agg_nick_cache` must be kept up-to-date.
 In particular, when omni users use the `--useSliceAggregates` option, it uses the sliver_info records at the clearinghouse to get AM URNs that are registered as having resources on this slice.
 Then Omni must look up a URL for that URN, and uses the agg_nick_cache to do so.
 Therefore, any AM that is not listed in the agg_nick_cache will not be included in Omni operations that use `--useSliceAggregates`.
+GENI operations must keep the `agg_nick_cache` up to date with the proper AM URLs and list the proper aggregates, to ensure sliver info reporting, availability of reasonable nicknames, and reasonable Omni printouts.
+Generally, any aggregate that conforms to the AM API and provides reservable resources could be listed in the cache, but GENI policy may require additional testing (reliability for example).
+Note that there are options for controlling where the cache is saved, and options to force not attempting to download a new cache at all.

 handler_utils also provides the `_listaggregates` function for getting a list of aggregates to operate on.
 First, it handles the